 Of course not.
 But we have to start looking at the problem differently.

 In each of these situations where I did the wrong thing:

 - I was completely aware of what the right thing was

-- I logically and rationally knew that I wanted to do the right thing, and that the right thing would make me happier
+- I logically understood that I wanted to do the right thing, and that the right thing would make me happier

-- I also understood that I’d feel shame and/or guilt about doing the wrong thing
+- I also knew that I’d feel shame and/or guilt about doing the wrong thing

 And yet I did the wrong thing anyways.